kyleawayan/vintage-influxdb/README.md

 5. Click the link that was console logged.
 If you see `Starting to record data...`, you're done!

+There is also a board for InfluxDB I have made in the `influxdb-boards` folder.

 ### Deploying on a server

 If you would like to host this in the cloud, you will need to move your `config.json` and `spotifyKeys.json` files from your local machine to the server.
 Just `git clone` this repo on your server and copy those two files over.
 You can also use `pm2` to run it in the background and start on boot: